TheEgghead27/discord-webhook-rs/README.md

 ## Invokation
 Simply type the built executable's filename, optionally followed by a list of files you wish to attach to your webhook message.
 ```
-./target/release/webhook [FILENAMES]
+./target/release/discord-webhook-rs [FILENAMES]
 ```

-If you prefer, you can move the `webhook` binary executable to another location and execute it there.
+If you prefer, you can move the `discord-webhook-rs` binary executable to another location/name and execute it there.